Partnership

 EIN 35-1901126

 The partnership is real and the distinction is real.
-If you hear “Vitae = Virtualis” or “Vitae = VCA,” you have heard wrong.
-Vitae is its own school of health, entered into partnership with a school of academics, to serve the same child without pretending to be the same institution.
+If you hear “Vitae Catholica = Virtualis” or “Vitae Catholica = VCA,” you have heard wrong.
+Vitae Catholica is its own Catholic nonprofit, in partnership with a classical academy, serving Christian families — especially those who need it most — without pretending to be the same institution.
+A separate, affiliated Christian telemedicine service is offered by Rodriguez Corporation, a for-profit S-Corp; it is not part of the nonprofit and is not tax-deductible.

 From “Pied Beauty”